koobind/koobind/docs/installation.md

   passwordHash: $2a$10$rRL5Tfm5YHLv/d/vDu3bDO8eb92LZAkCqr5Try77R04PGhFfKO0rS  # admin
 ```

 The password is provided as a Hash.
-Sample value is 'admin' (Koobind provide a tool to generate such hash.
-See below).
+Sample value is 'admin' (`Koobind` provide a tool to generate such hash.
+See [here](usage.md)).

-Apply it.
-But, for this, you will need to have full access on the cluster.
+But, to apply this manifest, you will need to have full access on the cluster.

+> We will assume here that the defaut `~/.kubi/config` file provide full cluster admin access.

 So, if you have set the KUBECONFIG env variable as described previously, clear it.
-We assume here that the defaut `~/.kubi/config` file provide full cluster admin access.

 ```
 $ export KUBECONFIG=